ckingdon95/MooreAg/README.md

 The `MooreAg` package defines an `Agriculture` component to be used in Integrated Assessment Models within the [Mimi Framework](https://github.com/mimiframework/Mimi.jl).
 In addition to the component definition, this package also provides helper functions for using and running the component.
 Code is based on the agricultural damage functions from a [2017 paper in Nature Communications](https://www.nature.com/articles/s41467-017-01792-x) by Moore et al.

-Please see the [documentation]("github.com/ckingdon95/MooreAg.jl.git") for a full description of the component.

 ## Installation

 If you are new to the Julia language or to the Mimi software package, please see the [Mimi documentation](https://www.mimiframework.org/Mimi.jl/stable/installation/) for installation of Julia and Mimi.